 • Those not yet motivated to fix their insomnia

-My current fees can be found here.
+My current client fees can be found on the 'Work With Me' pages.

 Sessions are paid for in advance to confirm your booking with me.